colinkiama/valadoc-www/README.md

 - Check `LOG` in the root of this repo for more information
 - Have you run out of disk space?

-## Quirks

-### What does the generated libdoclet file do?

-Generator program loads it dynamically.
-Valadoc uses it to generate documentation content.
-Please do not change name of this file.
-Valadoc itself looks for it.

-### There's a doclet header and vapi file but it's unused

-Meson doesn't provide a way to easily configure the library/module builds to disable generation of vapi files and C Headers.
-Better to leave it alone until it actually becomes a problem.
-The build script stays a lot simpler this way :)

 ## Contact And Help